April 18, 2019 12:00PM

 Changing beliefs about pain and attitudes to recovery is an important intervention for successful pain care.
 Yet what is the most effective process of explaining pain?

 Over the past two decades, pain education research has focused on cognitive-behavioural change via a primarily cognitive approach.
-This webinar explores whether some people living with pain can instead benefit from a kinaesthetic educational approach to pain management, using embodied experiences such as movement as the educational agent.
+In this webinar, renowned physiotherapist Neil Pearson explores whether some people living with pain can benefit from a kinaesthetic educational approach to pain management, using embodied experiences such as movement as the educational agent.

 Neil Pearson, PT, MSc(RHBS), BA-BPHE, C-IAYT, ERYT500